mattermost/docs/source/process/community-process.rst

         - Thank you [NAME] for nominating the feature!
 It is now available in Mattermost [X.Y].
 Would anyone like to help re-tweet the announcement?
 [LINK TO TWEET]

-        - Updates `Spreadsheet <https://docs.google.com/spreadsheets/d/1nljd4cFh-9MXF4DxlUnC8b6bdqijkvi8KHquOmK8M6E/edit#gid=0>`_ to track UserVoice issues to be announced in upcoming releases.
+        - Updates a `spreadsheet <https://docs.google.com/spreadsheets/d/1nljd4cFh-9MXF4DxlUnC8b6bdqijkvi8KHquOmK8M6E/edit#gid=0>`_ that tracks UserVoice issues announced in upcoming releases.

     - Sales Responsibility - Enterprise Edition: